Refugee children could become the extremists of the future if they do not receive a good education, the deputy prime minister of Jordan has warned.

 “The international community will pay a high price if we don’t stand together to face this serious problem [of] refugee education in general."

 He added: “If we’re not able to give them chances for education, everybody should be worried.
 Not only Jordanians, [but] everybody in the world should be worried because if you don’t educate the children they have another alternative.”

-Mr. Thneibat said Jordan had run a series of programs to educate refugees, such as schools that ran two shifts a day to accommodate more pupils, evening schools and a “catch-up program” for refugees who had received little or no education.
+Mr Thneibat said Jordan had run a series of programmes to educate refugees, such as schools that ran two shifts in a day to accommodate more pupils, evening schools and a “catch-up programme” for refugees who had received little or no education.

-But he said his country needed an extra $300 million per year just to accommodate Syrian refugees, with extra money needed for refugees from other countries.
+But he said his country needed an extra $300m (£209m) per year just to accommodate Syrian refugees, with extra money needed for refugees from other countries.

 “What we are trying to do is, try to get this financial support from international community so we will be able to build more schools… and to have a safe place and good environment for educating the refugee students,” he said.